akosgarai/go_opengl_playground/examples/08-room-light/README.md

 # Rooms application

 This application demonstrates the `Room` model.
 The terrain and the water are generated with the `TerrainBuilder`.
 The application has a camera, so that we can move with the `W`, `A`, `S`, `D`, `Q`, `E` buttons, and the mouse.
 The textured room contains a window.
-You can toggle the doors state of the room with the `C` button if the room is close enough.
+You can toggle the doors state of any room with the `C` button if the room is close enough.
 The app starts with a menu, where we can start the world or exit from the app.
 The menu scene could be restored with the `M` key.

 ## Samples